popolo-project/popolo-spec/specs/index.md

 <h1 id="history">7.
 Change history</h1>

+* 2014-06-22: Add a group property to the Count class.
 * 2014-06-22: Replace the context property with a session property in the VoteEvent class.
 * 2014-06-16: Remove the `object_id` property from the Motion class' JSON Schema.
 * 2014-06-14: Add a classification property to the Motion class.